-Six years later, William felt he'd seen enough of the world and wanted to stay in one place.
-This also gave him and Dorothy a better opportunity to get to know each other, and after a year, he proposed and they were married.
+Six years later, William felt he'd seen enough of the world and wanted to stay in one place, so he bought a house outside the town in which Dorothy lived.
+One reason he wante to do this was to have a better opportunity to get to know Dorothy and, after a year, they got engaged and were married.

 During that year, he became employed as a supervisor for a company that manufactured gas-powered engines.
-His experience in the Navy, coupled with his honorable discharge, ensured that he was able to avoid starting at “the bottom”; on the first day of work, he began training immediately for his position as supervisor.
+His experience in the Navy, and his honorable discharge, ensured that he was able to avoid starting at “the bottom.”
+On the first day of work, he immediately began training for his position as supervisor.
 He learned quickly and soon became an excellent team leader.
 After eight years, he was promoted to assistant manager of the entire manufacturing facility.

 William was over six feet tall, which meant that his co-workers always fought to have him on their team when they met after work for basketball.
 Several of William's female co-workers were drawn to his blue eyes, well-built physique, and good manners.
 They often flirted with him, but William always clearly expressed that the only woman who would ever hold his interest was Dorothy.
 He always added, “And that's a fact that will never change.”

-William retired at the age of sixty-eight.
-He spent the next ten years making sure Dorothy was happy, keeping up with repairs on their four-bedroom house, and graciously accepting his role as patriarch of the family; which by this time included his two sons and two daughters, ten grandchildren, and various in-laws.
-In the past, they often came to visit William and Dorothy, but over time they became busier with their own family and careers, and visits became a rare, albeit happy, event.
+William retired when he was sixty-eight.
+He spent the next ten years making sure Dorothy was happy, keeping up with repairs on their four-bedroom house, and graciously accepting his role as patriarch of the family, which by this time included two sons and two daughters, ten grandchildren, and various in-laws.
+In the past, his family often came to visit William and Dorothy, but over time they became busier with their own families and careers, and visits became a rare, albeit happy, event.

 A few days after his seventy-sixth birthday, William was told by his doctor, “You're generally in good health, but I recommend that you start using a cane when you walk.
 Also, be more careful what you eat—your heart seems like it's working a bit harder than it needs to for someone your age.”
 William followed his doctor's advice, and Dorothy made a few changes to her recipes when she cooked their meals.

 Two years later, after complications from an illness, Dorothy passed away.
 “It was her time,” the doctor said.
 William disagreed but knew that he couldn't do anything about it except thank the Lord for their time together.
-Their family came out for the funeral.
-Afterward, William was alone, with only his memories.
+William’s family came out for the funeral, but afterward William was alone, with only his memories.

 He eventually accepted Dorothy's passing, but still missed her terribly.
-Visits from his children and grandchildren came less often due to their busy schedules.
-Most of William's friends had either died or moved away.
+Visits from his children and grandchildren came less often due to their busy schedules and most of William's friends had either died or moved away.
 He was on good terms with his neighbors but had little in common with them, so the topics of their conversations were often limited to the weather and current events.
 He began to feel lonely, which was something he hadn't felt since before he met Dorothy.

 William was unable to drive a car due to the deterioration of his eyesight, so he had limited options for going out and meeting people his own age.
-He very much longed for the companionship of people from his generation—those who enjoyed the same music, were fans of the same movie stars, remembered the same major historical events, and so forth.
+He very much longed for the companionship of people from his generation—those who enjoyed the same music, were fans of the same movie stars, and remembered the same major historical events.